JediahDizon/Angular-JS/README.md

 - Use an image search API to change the city image whenever the user specifies a different city for the weather information
 - Use RSS feeds to parse and display RSS information on specified websites
 - Make a pull request to the Bootstrap Toggle so that the toggle switch's button center button's color is also modifiable and not just the On/Off button.

--- The center buttons color is limited to just Bootstrap's "Default" button color.
+-- Bootstrap Toggle has button elements on the left, center, and right.
+The center buttons color is limited to just Bootstrap's "Default" button color.
 Since Bootstrap MD has it's "Default" color set to green, it just looks horrendous.

  ### Current Screenshot